The questions is ‘Does the group include enough proven leaders to be able to drive the change process?’

 - Know the way; emphasize lifelong learning – Create an environment that promotes learning.
 Strive to learn and understand new developments in Lean, Agile, and contemporary management practices.

 - Develop people – Employ a Lean leadership style that focuses on developing skills and career paths for team members rather than on being a technical expert or coordinator of tasks.

-- Inspire and align with mission; minimize constraints – Provide the mission and vision with minimum specific work requirements.
+- Inspire and align with the mission; minimize constraints – Provide the mission and vision with minimum specific work requirements.
 Eliminate demotivating policies and procedures.
 Build Agile teams and ARTs organized around Value Streams.

-- Decentralize decision-making – Take responsibility for making and communicating strategic decisions—those that are infrequent and long-lasting, and have significant economies of scale.
+- Decentralize decision-making – Take responsibility for making and communicating strategic decisions—those that are infrequent and long-lasting and have significant economies of scale.
 Decentralize all other decisions.

 - Establish a decision-making framework – Empower others by setting the mission, developing people, and teaching them problem-solving skills.

 - Unlock the intrinsic motivation of knowledge workers – Provide purpose and autonomy.
 Help workers to continually master new skills.